Velocity Merchant Services Logo

 Banks are stricter and faster

 Banks are using smarter fraud models.
 That means more “false positives” — legit customers getting blocked because something looks suspicious.
+Decline codes are issued by the payment processor or the customer’s issuing bank and provide specific reasons for transaction failures, helping merchants understand why a transaction was not authorized.

 More payments are “tokenized” or wallet-based